oparkins/Ayia/web-admin/lib/interlinear/bsb/README.md

  <tbody>
   <tr>
    <td>1-3</td>
-   <td>Heb/Grk/BSB Sort</td>
+   <td>Heb, Grk, BSB Sort</td>
    <td>
-    Labels suggest they are language-specific sort orders but their values seem to be some sort of index into the sentence...
+    Labels suggest they are language-specific sort orders but their values seem to be some sort of index into the sentence.
    </td>
   </tr>